Archrayx/Register-Page-With-State-Management/README.md

 # Register Front-End Angular page

-this project was created with an opera GX thematic registe page that uses NGRX as a state control package. fully iomplements stores, actions, selectors, and Reducers
+this project was created with an opera GX thematic registe page that uses NGRX as a state control package. fully iomplements stores, actions, selectors, and Reducers.

+this also uses SASS styling including mixins, variables, and live sass compiling

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.